How To Profit From Unusual Options Activity

 Not All Unusual Options Activity Is The Same

 Here’s what we know about the Delphi trade:

-During the time of the trade, the March 17.5 calls traded for a $1.00.
+During the time of the trade, the March 17.5 calls traded for $1.00.
 However, the spread on the trade was in $0.85 by $1.05.
 In other words, the trader was relatively aggressive because they bought near the asking price.
 Not only that but those contracts had an open interest of about 300 contracts.
 That said, the 6,500 calls that traded is an opening position.
-You see, if this was an exiting position, there would be at least 6,500 contracts of open interest.
+You see, if this was an exiting position, there would have been at least 6,500 contracts of open interest.

 Moreover, option trades that have more volume than open interest look more compelling for possible trade candidates.

 We know the trader spent over $650K on this one single trade.
 Clearly, we are not dealing with a mom and pop trader here.
 Furthermore, Delphi has earnings after the date of the unusual options activity, and these calls that were bought cover the earnings date.